qvotaxon/i18nWeave-vscode/README.md

 i18nWeave is a Visual Studio Code extension designed to streamline the management of translation files within development projects.
 Its goal is to reduce the amount of time software developers waste on translation-related tasks, allowing them to focus more on coding and improving productivity.

-See the website [i18nWeave.com](https://i18nweave.com) for more info.
+See the website [i18nWeave.com](https://i18nweave.com/) for more info.
+Of course available in multiple languages thanks to i18nWeave.

 <!-- ## Screenshots -->